johanovskyt/johanovskyt/README.md

 - 👋  Hi, I’m @johanovskyt
-- 👀  I’m interested in PHP, GoLang, Vue and really good coffee ☕️
+- 👀  I’m interested in PHP and GoLang

 <!---
 johanovskyt/johanovskyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.